nystudio107/craft-instantanalytics-ga4/docs/docs/using.md

         ->setArticleId($articleId);
 ```

 You are then free to change any of the parameters as you see fit (as outlined in the examples).
-Just don't forget to actually enqueue the event for sending
+Just don’t forget to actually enqueue the event for sending

 Twig: